Gangestad, Joseph Astrodynamics Department, The Aerospace Corporation, El Segundo, California.

 - Post-Newtonian celestial mechanics

-The application of dynamical theory to the motion of celestial bodies, including planets, asteroids, comets, and stars, influenced primarily by the force of gravity.
-The application of the principles of celestial mechanics to human-made, artificial satellites is more commonly called astrodynamics.
+The application of dynamical theory to the motion of celestial bodies, including planets, moons, asteroids, comets, and stars, influenced primarily by the force of gravity.
+Celestial mechanics has enabled humankind to describe with great precision the past, current, and future motions of bodies throughout and beyond the solar system (Fig. 1).
+The application of the principles of celestial mechanics to human-made, artificial satellites and crewed space vehicles is more commonly called astrodynamics.
+See also: Astronomy; Gravity; Motion; Satellite (astronomy); Satellite (spacecraft); Solar system; Space flight

 The content above is only an excerpt.